Buy side vs sell side data room hero.

 Buy-side data room features.

 Most VDR platforms are built primarily for the sell side.
-If you're a startup founder, that's exactly what you need.

 How Ellty handles sell-side data rooms